JPMorgan BetaBuilders US Mid Cap Eq ETF BBMC

 JPMorgan BetaBuilders US Mid Cap Eq ETF earns a High Process Pillar rating.

-The most important driver of the rating is that this fund tracks an index.
-Historical data, like Morningstar's Active/Passive Barometer, finds that passively managed funds have generally outperformed their active counterparts, especially over longer time horizons.
-The parent firm's five-year risk-adjusted success ratio of 57% also influences the rating.
+The leading factor in the rating is its parent firm's impressive long-term risk-adjusted performance, as shown by the firm's average 10-year Morningstar Rating of 3.3 stars.
+This fund tracks an index, which also increases its process rating.
+Historical data, like Morningstar's Active/Passive Barometer, shows that passively managed funds have generally outperformed their active counterparts, especially over longer time horizons.
+The parent firm's five-year risk-adjusted success ratio of 53% strengthens the process.
 The measure indicates the percentage of a firm's funds that survived and outperformed their respective category's median Morningstar Risk-Adjusted Return for the period.
-Their impressive success ratio suggests that the firm does well for investors and that this fund may benefit from that.
-The size of the portfolio management team strengthens the process as well.
-With four portfolio managers at the helm, the fund is reasonably well-resourced.
+Their noteworthy success ratio suggests that this firm does well for investors and that this fund may benefit from that.

 The investment strategy as stated in the fund's prospectus is: